 - Choose either AFS or MVCOT to provide education/assessment/homestudy services.

 - Undergo assessment with AFS or MVCOT to gain approval from the NZCA to adopt.
 ICANZ is an adoption placement agency, that represents you in Thailand, to arrange for a child to be placed with you; we don't approve you to be an adoptive parent - it's AFS or MVCOT that assesses you, presents the Homestudy Report to the NZCA for their approval.
 ICANZ then works with you to arrange the overseas adoption.

 - Register fully with ICANZ.
 We'll prepare your application and liaise with the overseas body to apply for adoption

-- You will travel to Thailand, for 14– 18 days.
+- You'll travel to Thailand, for 14– 18 days.
 Collect your child, meet with the Thai Child Adoption Board and sign documentation

 - After you arrive back in NZ, ICANZ will come to your home three times in the first six months and write reports on your child.
 After 3 satisfactory reports are sent to the Thai Child Adoption Board you'll receive permission to finalise the adoption, typically about 12-18 months after you return from Thailand.
 You must then travel to Wellington to register the adoption at the Royal Thai Embassy.
 It will take another 6 months or more to receive the documentation needed to gain New Zealand citizenship

-- You'll need to send one photo of the child to the orphanage every year until your child is 18.
+- You'll need to send a photo of the child to the orphanage every year until your child is 18.

 How long does it take?

-Timeframes for adoption from Thailand vary a lot.
-Each case is unique.
-In general, The time from application to bringing your child home is often 2 years, although applications for older children or medically needy children may be processed more quickly.
+Timeframes for adoption from Thailand vary significantly.
+Each child's case is unique.
+In general, the time from application to ICANZ to bringing your child home is about 2 years, although applications for older children or medically needy children may be processed more quickly.
 Please do not apply for adoption in Thailand unless you're willing and able to cope with variable timeframes and can be very patient!